webpromo/massive-demo/README.md

 * `affected_areas.name`
 * `causes.name`

 Your query will require more than one join in a single statement (whoa!).
-When you're query is ready, test it in psql:
+When you're query is ready, test it in psql or pgAdmin:

 ```
 psql massive_demo < db/get_all_incidents.sql